Eunnella/Demo_Kathara/README.md

 # Demo_Kathara

-A use case to demonstrate the possibilities with Kathara (Network Emulation)
+A use case to demonstrate the possibilities with Kathara (Network Emulation).

 # What is Kathara